-Cannabis is a plant derived, psychoactive drug that is generally smoked.
+Cannabis, or Marijuana, is a plant derived, psychoactive drug that is generally smoked.
 Its effects include changes in perception and mood, as well as feelings of euphoria, or relaxation.
 However, users may also experience negative effects such as paranoia, or anxiety.
 Increased appetite, sleepiness, and short term memory impairment are more common effects of smoking cannabis.

 Negative Health Impact of Smoking Cannabis

 Cannabis has a reputation as a ‘soft’ drug, but it can damage both physical and mental health in a number of ways.
 Cannabis can interrupt the user’s sleep pattern, and cause changes in mood, which can in turn lead to depression.
 Increasing evidence has linked cannabis use to the emergence of mental health disorders in people that are predisposed to psychological disorders.
 In extreme cases, heavy cannabis use can trigger a psychotic episode.

 These psychological effects have been linked in particular to the potent ‘skunk’ variety of cannabis, which contains high levels of THC.
 This is now the main type of cannabis which can be found on the street in the UK.